Lukens Steel Company

-Lukens Steel Company, located in Coatesville, Pennsylvania, is the oldest steel mill in commission within the United States.
+Lukens Steel Company, located in Coatesville, Pennsylvania, is the oldest iron mill in commission within the United States.

 In 1995, it was one of the three largest producers of plate steel and the largest domestic manufacturer of alloy-plate.
 It is ranked fourth out of 24 public steel corporations in profitability, earning 14.8% equity five years in a row.
 The company produces carbon, alloy, and clad steel plates along with stainless steel sheets, strips, plates, hot bands, and slabs.

 History

 18th century

-Isaac Pennock established The Federal Slitting Mill in 1793 on Buck Run, a tributory of Brandywine Creek about four miles south of Coatesville, Pennsylvania.
+Isaac Pennock established The Federal Slitting Mill in 1793 on Buck Run, a tributary of Brandywine Creek about four miles south of Coatesville, Pennsylvania.